ihlec/d-social-app/README.md

 I will share with you most of my project files.
 Please do not react until I am done pasting.
 If you are asked, answer professional, in the role of a senior dev, with no social blabla, and the full files you modified.

 ## TODO
-- Comment button should always open the overlay with comment functionality
-- Get rid of post-page

 - double use of edit bio button edit-follow-button (rename)